misko/mlipview/fixes.md

 }
 ```

-This structure stays backward-compatible: older snapshots lacking `periodicBonds` will still load, and the renderer can regenerate ghost data via the fallback path.
+This structure stays backward-compatible: older snapshots lacking `bonds` will still load, and the renderer can regenerate ghost data via the fallback path.

 ## Testing & Instrumentation Plan
 - **Unit**